-The Janus Peak Performance Challenge is open only to registered competitors in the 2014 New York City Triathlon whose firm’s primary business is financial services and who are also financial professionals.*
+The Janus Peak Performance Challenge is open only to registered competitors in the 2015 Panasonic New York City Triathlon whose firm’s primary business is financial services and who are also financial professionals.*

 RELAY TEAM MEMBERS WELCOME!
 If you are in the financial services industry and eligible for the program, you can participate in the Janus Peak Performance Challenge as part of a relay team and still get all the benefits of the program.
 (Only relay members in the industry will be eligible for the JPPC).

 The biggest reward will be the personal satisfaction that comes from completing the race.
 But if that’s not enough, participants will also receive: